Using the Walrus client

 The store command takes a CLI argument --epochs <EPOCHS> (or -e) indicating the number of epochs the blob should be stored for.
 This defaults to 1 epoch, namely the current one.

-If the blob is already stored on Walrus for a sufficient number of epochs the command does not store it again.
-However, this behavior can be overwritten with the --force (or -f) CLI option, which stores the blob again and creates a fresh blob object on Sui belonging to the wallet address.
+• If the blob is already stored as a permanent blob on Walrus for a sufficient number of epochs the command does not store it again.
+This behavior can be overwritten with the --force (or -f) CLI option, which stores the blob again and creates a fresh blob object on Sui belonging to the wallet address.

 The status of a blob can be queried through one of the following commands: